wso2/docs-open-banking/en/docs/develop/consent-amendment-history.md

 ```

 You can implement consent amendment history feature to handle data related to consent amendment history and generate toolkit-specific
-representation for the data according to your requirements, by extending the following class:
+representation for the data according to your open banking specification, by extending the following class:

 ```java
 com.wso2.openbanking.accelerator.consent.extensions.admin.impl.DefaultConsentAdminHandler